 This course provides a complete overview of Web development, including theories of information architecture and user interface design.
 Students will develop Web sites of medium complexity after learning the basics of page markup and interactive Web programming.
-Prerequisite: none.
+No prerequisite.
 Offered spring.

-CIS 320.
-BUILDING COLLABORATIVE ENVIRONMENTS
+BUILDING COLLABORATIVE ENVIRONMENTS CIS 320.

 This course examines tools for knowledge sharing and content development, such as intranets, weblogs, instant messaging and content management systems.
 Students will gain an understanding of knowledge management techniques and applications through laboratory assignments, case studies and discipline-based research.
-Prerequisite: sophomore standing or higher.
+Prerequisite: Sophomore standing or higher.
 Offered fall.